swyxio/ai-notes/Monthly Notes/Oct 2023 notes.md

   - Lemur-70B & Lemur-70B-Chat: 🚀Open & SOTA Foundation Models for Language Agents!
 The closest open model to GPT-3.5 on 15 agent tasks ([tweet](https://twitter.com/yihengxu_/status/1712537543688990940), [paper](https://arxiv.org/abs/2310.06830))
 - Medium
 	- [Mistral 7B paper](https://arxiv.org/pdf/2310.06825.pdf)
+		- [mission](https://x.com/abacaj/status/1709455939231772962?s=20) "Our ambition is to become the leading supporter of the open generative Al community, and bring open models to state-of-the-art performance.
+We will make them the go-to solutions for most of the generative Al applications.
+Many of us played pivotal roles in important episodes in the development of LLMs; we're thrilled to be working together on new frontier models with a community- oriented mindset.
+			In the coming months, Mistral Al will progressively and methodically release new models that close the performance gap between black-box and open solutions - making open solutions the best options on a growing range of enterprise use-cases.
+			Simultaneously, we will seek to empower community efforts to improve the next generations of models."
 		- Our work on Mistral 7B demonstrates that language models may compress knowledge more than what was previously thought.
 This opens up interesting perspectives: the field has so far put the emphasis on scaling laws in 2 dimensions (directly associating model capabilities to training cost) the problem is rather 3 dimensional (model capabilities, training cost, inference cost), and much remains to be explored to obtain the best performance with the smallest possible model.
 		- introduces [Sliding Window Attention](https://twitter.com/marktenenholtz/status/1707412664308138218)
 			- Pieter Abbeel: "[convnets again?](https://x.com/AravSrinivas/status/1712337087306092914?s=20)"